 The Company's philosophy is to adhere to the Code issued by the CMA to fulfill all the requirements of the highest standard of Corporate Governance and is aimed to support the Board of Directors and the management of the Company in the efficient conduct of the business.
 The Company has adopted the principles of good Corporate Governance and has implemented all guidelines issued by the CMA.
-The Company is committed to place an effective Corporate Governance assuring the shareholders that there is a well-performing management in place that supports the highest standards towards transparency, accountability, continuous improvement of business processes, disclosure, displaying the highest ethical standards, observing compliance with laws, permits and regulations and business propriety with the aim of enhancing long term shareholders value and the interest of all stakeholders.
-Towards this, the Company has established and put in place detailed functional policies, procedures, financial authority limits, clear roles and responsibilities of the Board and Management and systems to ensure fair and timely release of material information about the Company to the stakeholders as well as supports Management to take decisions in relation to Company's obligation and affairs.
-The Board also set key performance indicator targets every year and evaluates the Company's performance progressively.
+The Company is committed to placing effective Corporate Governance assuring the shareholders that there is a well-performing management in place that supports the highest standards towards transparency, accountability, continuous improvement of business processes, disclosure, displaying the highest ethical standards, observing compliance with laws, permits and regulations and business propriety to enhance long term shareholders value and the interest of all stakeholders.
+Towards this, the Company has established and put in place detailed functional policies, procedures, financial authority limits, clear roles and responsibilities of the Board and Management and systems to ensure fair and timely release of material information about the Company to the stakeholders as well as supports Management to take decisions about Company's obligation and affairs.
+The Board also sets key performance indicator targets every year and evaluates the Company's performance progressively.